Linear structure on a finite Hecke category in type A: Introduction.

+This makes $P_G(G)$ a braided monoidal category as well.
 The canonical braided structure on $D^b_G(G)$ is almost never symmetric, even in the case when $G$ is commutative.

-Let $G = \GL_n$.
-It is well known that $G$ satisfies the following property: for any $g\in G$, the centralizer $Z_G(g)$ is connected.
-One checks, see Section \ref{sec:conv-reduct-group}, that in this case $P_G(G)$ with the monoidal structure $\star^0$ is symmetric braided.
-This essentially follows from the fact that the twist automorphism $\theta$ acts as identity on perverse objects.
+It is well known that $G = \GL_n$ satisfies the following property: for any $g\in G$, the centralizer $Z_G(g)$ is connected.
+We check in Section \ref{sec:conv-reduct-group} that in this case $P_G(G)$ with the monoidal structure $\star^0$ is symmetric braided.
+This essentially follows from the fact that the twist automorphism $\theta$ acts by the identity on perverse objects.
 Consequently, we can speak of various Schur functors in this category, in particular of exterior powers $\wedge^k\F$ for any object $\F \in P_G(G)$.
-In this paper, we compute the exterior powers of a particular object called the \emph{parabolic Springer sheaf} (with respect to a particular parabolic subgroup).
+In order to construct the action of $\Rep(\bfG)$, we compute the exterior powers of a particular object called the \emph{parabolic Springer sheaf} (with respect to a particular parabolic subgroup).

 Let $P \subset G$ be a parabolic subgroup.
 Let $U = U_P$ stand for the unipotent radical of $P$.
 We write $x \mapsto {}^gx := gxg^{-1}.$ Define